metaregistrar/rdap-client/README.md

 No additional libraries needed - just plain object-oriented PHP.

+Please note that the RDAP standard is not fully implemented by all registries yet.
+The bootstrap file for domains is still empty, rendering this client unfit to query domain names at this time.

 This client implements the following Internet Standards:

 http://tools.ietf.org/html/rfc7480 HTTP Usage in the Registration Data Access Protocol (RDAP)